Shake-The-Bot/Locales/README.md

 # Shake - Locales
-This project is a community one for everyone who wants to help translating the official Shake Discord-Bot.
-This repository includes all current gettext translations and the template of them.
+This project is a community one for everyone who wants to help translating the official Shake Discord-Bot This repository includes all current gettext translations and the template of them

 *Remember that any language can have errors or be incorrect, if something bothers you then read this*

 ## How to add a new language to Shake?
-Download the shake.po template file, create a new file from the template file with a optional Translation Editor (like Poedit) set the translated text and send it back to @KidusTV on the official Shake Discord server.
+Download the shake.po template file, create a new file from the template file with a optional Translation Editor (like Poedit) set the translated text and send it back to @KidusTV on the official Shake Discord server

 [![Button](https://readme-components.vercel.app/api?component=button&text=Join%20Developer%20Server&fill=6175f5&textfill=ffffff&size=small)](https://discord.gg/hMBPhYsXkc)